jpuli/pqvp/README.md

 * Bootstrap framework -- Bootstrap was chosen for its ability to build responsive UI components and features that can be easily manipulated for the project's needs.

-* Swagger/OpenAPI -- Application

-* Java -- Application

-* Spring Boot -- Application

-* AWS -- Infrastructure
+* OpenAPI -- The RFI requires the use of OpenAPI.
+We used this tool to document APIs.

+* Java -- We selected Java because it is a robust language that performs well and runs on any platform.
+Our team members are expert Java programmers with many years of experience with this language.

+* AWS -- This platform made the most sense given the rest of the product stack and RFI requiremnts.

 * Linux/Docker -- QualApps selected Docker because of its containerization ability to rapidly stand up computing environments.
 The use of images to package, deploy, and run apps helps us meet RFI requirements, namely providing instructions that enables others to deploy DAAS.